Rancher in Alberta with a $3M Family Farm Transfer: Bill C-208 Intergenerational Rules in 2026

 Wayne's $3M Alberta ranch transfer to his daughter Claire produces a $2,600,000 capital gain.
 The tax outcome depends entirely on whether Bill C-208's intergenerational transfer exception holds:

-The $488,000 gap between optimal and worst-case is decided by five things: whether the ranch qualifies as qualified farm property (24-month asset test), whether Claire's corporation meets the buyer-control requirements, whether an arm's-length appraisal supports the price, whether Wayne genuinely divests control within 36 months, and whether Claire maintains ownership and active farming involvement for three full years after closing.
+The roughly $400,000 to $425,000 gap between optimal and worst-case is decided by five things: whether the ranch qualifies as qualified farm property (24-month asset test), whether Claire's corporation meets the buyer-control requirements, whether an arm's-length appraisal supports the price, whether Wayne genuinely divests control within 36 months, and whether Claire maintains ownership and active farming involvement for three full years after closing.
 Every one of those conditions must be documented, monitored, and defensible at audit.

-If you are planning a farm or ranch succession in Alberta and have not had a tax and estate review specifically focused on Bill C-208 qualification, LCGE eligibility for qualified farm property, and the 10-year capital gains reserve structure, the cost of getting the structure wrong is $400,000 to $500,000.
+If you are planning a farm or ranch succession in Alberta and have not had a tax and estate review specifically focused on Bill C-208 qualification, LCGE eligibility for qualified farm property, and the 10-year capital gains reserve structure, the cost of getting the structure wrong is several hundred thousand dollars.
 Our business sale planning team works with Alberta farm families on pre-transfer structuring, arm's-length valuations, and three-year compliance monitoring.

 Talk to a CFP — free 15-min call